shixiao/cs426-spring2023-labs/lab0/lab0.md

 **Benchmarks** and **Profilers** are important tools to evaluate performance of one's code, protocol, or systems.
 Single-machine, small-scale benchmarks are often called _micro-benchmarks_.
 Profilers collect the runtime metrics of a program (often a benchmark) to guide performance optimizations.
 The most common profiles include CPU profiles and memory profiles.
 Benchmarking and profiling can be somewhat of a minefield since it's easy to be measuring the wrong thing or drawing incorrect conclusions, e.g., sometimes one's benchmark setup take more CPU cycles to run than the core logic of interest.
 We will only get a taste of it in this lab.

 The following command runs a selected set of benchmarks.
 Specifically, `-bench=LockedStringSet/adds$` selects benchmarks whose names match `LockedStringSet` (can also be a regex) and whose sub-benchmark names match `adds$`. `-run=^$` prevents tests in the same file from running such that the profiling results only contains traces while the benchmark(s) are running and not the tests.
+Note: data race detection requires tracking memory accesses thus imposes potentially a lot of overhead, make sure any benchmarks are not run with `-race`.
 ```
 go test -v -bench=LockedStringSet/adds$ -run=^$